-We will ensure that procedures are in place to deal with individual’s enhanced rights under GDPR, such as the right to data portability and the right to erasure.
+We have ensured that procedures are in place to deal with individual’s enhanced rights under GDPR, such as the right to erasure.

-All employees are being made aware of the new data protection regulations and the implications of non-compliance.
+All employees have been made aware of the new data protection regulations and the implications of non-compliance.

 The information contained in this document is for information only.
 It is not a substitute for taking professional advice.
 In no event will Dixon Wilson accept liability to any person for any decision made or action taken in reliance on information contained in this document or from any linked website.

 This firm is not authorised under the Financial Services and Markets Act 2000 but we are able in certain circumstances to offer a limited range of investment services to clients because we are members of the Institute of Chartered Accountants in England and Wales.
 We can provide these investment services if they are an incidental part of the professional services we have been engaged to provide.